JohnRTitor/C-Numerical-Methods/README.md

 We welcome contributions from anyone interested in numerical methods and C programming.
 If you'd like to contribute, please make sure to read our [CONTRIBUTING.md](CONTRIBUTING.md) file to understand our guidelines and expectations.
 Feel free to submit issues, pull requests, or engage in discussions.

+### Reporting Bugs

+If you encounter a bug, please open an issue on the GitHub repository.
+When reporting bugs, please include a detailed description of the issue, steps to reproduce it, and any relevant code snippets or error messages.

+### Suggesting Enhancements

+We welcome suggestions for new features or improvements.
+Open an issue on GitHub, provide a clear and concise description of your enhancement idea, and discuss it with the community.

 ## License